Research

 Books

-- Popescu, Bogdan G. Islam, Sultans, and the Printing Press.
+1. Popescu, Bogdan G. The Knowledge Trap: Printing, Schooling, and the Costs of Empire.
 Under Review.
 Read the table of contents and intro.

 Peer-Reviewed Publications